Robeco logo

 Emerging market companies are often underrated relative to their strong fundamentals.
 This is partly due to the country ceiling approach used by rating agencies, which caps a company's credit rating based on the sovereign rating of its home country, regardless of the company’s financial robustness.
 As a result, many high-quality emerging market companies are assigned lower ratings than their balance sheets suggest, creating an opportunity for investors to capture higher yields.

 This is why emerging markets corporate bonds (CEMBI Broad Div) offer better risk-adjusted returns than developed market bonds, as demonstrated by higher Sharpe ratios, stronger cumulative returns, and relatively favorable annual returns, despite higher volatility.
-Figure 1 illustrates that over the long term, emerging market credit proves more attractive than other credit asset classes, delivering consistently strong performance.
+Figure 1 illustrates that over the long term, emerging markets credit proves more attractive than other credit asset classes, delivering consistently strong performance.

 Diversification and resilience

 Despite facing two major downturns in the past decade — Latin America's commodity crisis in 2015 and Asia's property bust in 2020 — emerging markets have demonstrated resilience through stronger, proactive policies and corporate deleveraging.
 These events have also highlighted the disconnection between emerging market economies and developed markets, as well as within EM regions.
 While Asia thrived during the commodity crisis, Latin American credits outperformed during Asia’s slowdown.
-This shows the significant diversification benefits of emerging market credits, making them a compelling asset class for investors seeking both stability and growth potential.
+This shows the significant diversification benefits of emerging markets credits, making them a compelling asset class for investors seeking both stability and growth potential.

 Sharpe ratio of various asset classes: CEMBI IG has a compelling Sharpe ratio